Overview

 10.6: Marketing Communications

-• Unclear whether this company provides promotional sweepstakes, contests, or surveys.
+- Unclear whether this vendor provides promotional sweepstakes, contests, or surveys.

 10.7: Unsubscribe

-• Unclear whether this product provides users the ability to opt-out of contextual, or personalised advertising.
+- Unclear whether this product provides users the ability to opt-out of traditional, contextual, or behavioral advertising.

 10.8: Do Not Track